 Surgisphere has developed an AI-based diagnosis decision support tool using clinical signs and symptoms such as age, vital signs and presence of chronic conditions.
 According to Surgisphere, prospective validation of the tool has demonstrated a 95.5% accuracy.
 The tool is currently being tested for clinical use.

 Contact tracing is the process of identifying a person who has come into contact with an infected person.
 It enables early diagnosis and management.
 When combined with social isolation, it is critical in the fight against the spread of COVID-19.
 Done manually, contact tracing is a labor-intensive process.
-Mobile applications solve this issue by leveraging GPS tracking logs to compare the location trail of an individual with those diagnosed with COVID-19 to identify and alert individuals who have come into close proximity with an infected person.
+Mobile applications solve this issue by leveraging Bluetooth signals and/or GPS tracking logs to compare the location trail of an individual with those diagnosed with COVID-19 to identify and alert individuals who have come into close proximity with an infected person.
 While these solutions hold great promise there are myriad privacy issues that must be navigated, and the effectiveness of these solutions will rely on mass population adoption.

 Private Kit: Safe Paths is a free and open-source app developed by MIT and Harvard.
 The app tracks a user’s location and shares this encrypted location data between phones in the network.
 When a user tests positive for the coronavirus and shares this with the app, other users who have come into close contact with that person are alerted without revealing their identity.
 People testing positive also have the option of sharing their location information with public health authorities.